Briquette or coal? Which fuel to choose?

 Briquettes – universal fuel

-At a time of growing environmental awareness, more and more people are consciously abandoning the use of fossil fuels in their households.
+In times of growing environmental awareness, more and more people consciously give up using fossil fuels in their households.
 However, this does not have to mean any kind of sacrifice.
-For there are many environmentally friendly alternatives to coal or gas.
-One such material is efficient and easy to produce briquette - that is, compressed fuel in the form of blocks, produced from biom..
+There are many ecological alternatives to coal or gas.
+One such material is efficient and easy to produce briquette – that is compressed fuel in the form of blocks, produced from biomass, that is, waste of natural o..

 02/01/2025